nate-gillman/self-correcting-self-consuming/README.md

 python exp_scripts/mnist/fid_lenet.py
 ```

-This first one trains the baseline.
+This first training script trains the baseline, which is generations 0 through 50.
-You need to let this one finish generation 0; then you can run the rest of them.
+The last checkpoint from Generation 0 will  be used to seed all of the self-consuming experiments.
+Don't start the other runs until this run finishes.

 ```bash
 NUM_EPOCH=20